for sale and delivery, installation and commissioning, as well as after-sales services of

 - The provisions of this Clause 14 do not change the statutory burden of proof.

 15. Intellectual property

-- ERC is and shall remain the owner of all intellectual property rights to the sold goods, to all software programs (including script), software components, offers, costs recommendations, drawings, figures, brochures, catalogues, models, and/or other documentation handed over to the customer by ERC.
-Insofar as the goods sold by ERC include software programs (including script) or software components or software programs (including script) or software components are sold together with goods, ERC grants the customer a simple, worldwide right to use this software program (including script) and/or software component with the sold goods without time limitation.
-The customer is not entitled to an editing or further development right to this software program and/or the software components (including script) beyond the scope of Article 69d or Article 69e of the German Copyright Act.
+- ERC is and remains the owner of all intellectual property relating to the goods sold and all software programmes (including scripts), software components, offers, cost estimates, drawings, illustrations, brochures, catalogues, models and/or other documents provided to the customer by ERC.
+Where the goods sold by ERC include software programmes (including scripts) or software components, or where software programmes (including scripts) or software components are sold together with goods, ERC grants the customer a non-exclusive right, without any limitation as to time or place, to use these software programmes (including scripts) or software components with the goods sold.
+The customer does not have any right to adapt or further develop these software programmes or software components (including scripts) beyond what is provided for in Sections 69d or 69e of the German Copyright Act (UrhG).

-- ERC is entitled to use data of the goods and payment traffic with the customer in observance of data privacy regulations.
+- ERC is entitled to use or utilise data from the trade of goods or payment transactions with the customer in compliance with data protection regulations.

-- All agreements must be made in writing, insofar as a more stringent form is not required by law.
-Changes and supplements to these General Terms and Conditions, including this written form clause, also require the written form for their validity.
-The same applies for side and supplementary agreements.
+- All agreements must be in writing unless the law provides for stricter form requirements.
+Changes and supplements to these General Terms and Conditions, including this written form clause, are also only effective if they are in writing.
+The same applies to side and additional agreements.

-- Insofar as one or multiple provisions of these General Terms and Conditions should be or become invalid or infeasible, the validity of the remaining provisions remains unaffected.
+- If one or more provisions in these General Terms and Conditions are or become invalid or impracticable, this shall not affect the validity of the remaining provisions.